entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Ellopetalichthys scheii* should be revised from ? to 1.

 429. Prehypophysial diencephalon: (0) the prehypophysial ventral "step" is absent or insignificantly captured by endocast, the ventral aspect of telencephalon is continuous with the anterior boundary of the hypophysial recess; (1) significant prehypophysial diencephalon, indicated by a "step" between the optic nerve canal marking the start of the diencephalon, and the anterior boundary of the hypophysial recess.